howdyai/botkit/packages/docs/index.md

 --------------------------------------------------------------------------------

-**Botkit is the leading developer tool for building chat bots, apps and custom integrations for major messaging platforms.**
+**Botkit is an open source developer tool for building chat bots, apps and custom integrations for major messaging platforms.**

 ## Install Botkit